- Special offers

 |No Booking Fee Offer Valid on all performances||Was£20.00||Now£20.00||SavingNo fees|

 About the showAfter massively popular runs on Broadway and in Edinburgh, John Tiffany’s acclaimed revival of the much loved Tennessee Williams play The Glass Menagerie to London’s West End.
-This hotly anticipated transfer is set to begin performances at the Duke of York’s Theatre towards the end of January 2017.
+This hotly anticipated transfer began performances at the start of January 2017.

 The play is one of Tennessee Williams’ finest works, a man known for being one of the greatest American dramatists of the 20th century.
 Creating many classics such as A Streetcar Named Desire, The Rose Tattoo and Cat On A Hot Tin Roof.